mykelalvis/FT/Traveller/Adventures/Beltstrike.md

 ### The Situation

 The Factory is still located in the Chlaer Radical.
-A Maas heavy cruiser (identical configuration to the Mercenary Cruiser on page 127 of the Traveller rules) nears the Factory and slows to an approach speed.
+A Maas heavy cruiser (identical configuration to the Mercenary Cruiser on #TODO page 127 of the Traveller rules) nears the Factory and slows to an approach speed.
 No one, not least Haro, is expecting an armed cruiser.
 When comms channels are opened, the appropriate message for the situation is broadcast:

 > ‘This is Captain Aghayt of the Sonares Industrial Alliance vessel ‘Random Pattern’.
 > I am authorized by Maas Industries to commune with Haro Lothrain concerning an urgent threat to the mining installation known as The Factory.
 Our shuttles are being despatched.
 Please have docking facilities prepared immediately.’